RU09342/lab-2-blinking-leds-mammarelm7/Simple Blink/README.md

-# Lab2: Simple Blink
+# Lab 2: Simple Blink
-For each of the boards, there is a blink.c file that will blink the onboard led with a 50% duty cycle
+For each of the boards, there is a blink.c file that will blink the onboard led with a 50% duty cycle using a for loop delay

 # Code Differences
 There are two main blink.c files that were created for these boards.
 One blink.c file applies for the MSP430FR2311,MSP430FR5994,MSP430FR6989.
 The other blink.c file applies to the MSP430F5529, MSP430G2553.